ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/JnesaisQ/readme.md

 ![You do](https://github.com/ErikPohl-Lot49-Projects/Erik-Pohl-Repo/blob/master/media/you-do-have-a-certain-je-ne-sais-quoi-metal-prints.jpg "Je ne sais quoi")

+**The document below will change as I adapt the new JnesaisQ class for demo usages**

 _Imagine you are handling a sufficient amount of JSON input data._

 The data has a bevy of keys, including deeply nested keys.